HOW TO DISSOLVE A FLORIDA CORPORATION

 The name of the dissolved corporation will not be available for use by another entity until one year after the effective date of dissolution.

 A corporation may revoke its dissolution within 120 days of its effective date.
 If your corporation wants to be reinstated and has been dissolved more than one year, you need to make sure the business name has not already been taken by another entity.
 If the corporation has been administratively dissolved, and the name is no longer available for use, the Department of State requires the dissolved FL corporation to amend its articles to change its name before accepting any application for reinstatement.

 What is the penalty if you do not dissolve properly and just don’t file your annual reports?

-The annual report fee for corporations in Florida is $150, due on May 1st.
+The Florida annual report fee is $150, due on May 1st.
 There is a $400 late fee after May 1st, plus a $600 reinstatement fee if you decide to re-register after the third Friday in September, when Florida administratively dissolves you for nonpayment of annual fees.

 Once your business status has been revoked, you may reinstate your business at any time online by filing a reinstatement through the Florida Department of State website.